SAP-samples/teched2024-IN180/exercises/ex1/README.md

 ## Explore SAP Integration Suite tooling

 Log in to the SAP Integration Suite tenant using the credentials from the tenant booker app.
-Now let´s explore the different capabilities and navigations of SAP Integration Suite tooling <br>
+Now let´s explore the different capabilities and navigations of SAP Integration Suite tooling. <br>

+> [!NOTE]
+> The screenshots below show more items than the ones you have access to with your user.
+This is because your user has only the access required to complete the exercises.
+The screenshots were taken with a user who has admin access in the tenant and the intention is to show you all the capabilities available in SAP Integration Suite.

 **Home** is the first screen that you will land upon logging in to SAP Integration Suite.
 Click on the three-line icon (also called the _hamburger_ icon) in the top left corner to expand the navigation menu items. <br>